 The Toyger was accepted for registration by the International Cat Association, or TICA, in 1993 and granted full recognition for championship status in 2007.
 As of this writing, TICA is the cat breed registry that recognizes the Toyger.

-The Toyger is a medium to large and very muscular cat with a thick, soft coat featuring dark tabby stripes and rosettes that branch and stretch out, and circular head markings.
+The Toyger is a medium to large and very muscular cat with a thick, glittered, silky coat featuring dark tabby stripes and rosettes that branch and stretch out, and circular head markings.
 These stripes and spots are contrasted by an orange or tan background color with what some breeders describe as a “dusting” of gold.
 Its long body and high shoulders give the Toyger a gait very similar to larger wildcats.
 Male Toygers weigh between 10 and 15 pounds and females between 7 and 10 pounds.

 The Toyger is a generally healthy breed with an average lifespan of 13 years or longer.
 Toygers may have a slightly higher risk of heart murmurs and possibly hypertrophic cardiomyopathy than the general feline population.